Introduction: image quality

 SNR B = 1000/30 = 33

-If we take into account thermal noise, etc. the difference would be even greater.
+If we take into account thermal noise, etc., the difference would be even more significant.

 With base ISO that photo would come out very dark (there are few electrons compared to the maximum capacity of the cell), so we would raise the ISO to obtain the desired level of exposure.
-Raising the ISO is equivalent to scaling the value of each cell (amplifying its value) and we would have two images of the same scene.
+Increasing the ISO is equivalent to scaling each cell’s value (amplifying its value), and we would have two images of the same scene.

 The image taken with sensor A would have pixels with a better signal-to-noise ratio, more faithful to the scene.
-The image taken with sensor B would have more resolution (in that sense it would be more faithful with respect to the details of the scene) but each of its pixels would have more noise.
+The image taken with sensor B would have more resolution (in that sense, it would be more faithful concerning the scene’s details), but each of its pixels would have more noise.

 Sensor size and noise

-Cell size (pixel density when comparing sensors of the same size) is a very important factor when it comes to sensor performance, but it is not the only factor.
+Cell size (pixel density when comparing sensors of the same size) is a significant factor in sensor performance, but it is not the only factor.

-What’s more, the important thing is the quality of the image on its final support : printed photography, posters, monitor, phone or tablet screen, etc.
+What’s more, the important thing is the image’s quality on its final support: printed photography, posters, monitor, phone or tablet screen, etc.

-- We have a sensor A and a sensor B like the ones in the previous example.
-Both are the same size but different resolution, each cell of A is 4 times larger (in surface area) than that of B
+We have sensor A and sensor B like the ones in the previous example.
+Both are the same size but different resolution, each cell of A is four times larger (in surface area) than that of B.

-- We have two sensors, C and D. C is twice as big as D (for example a Full Frame sensor compared to a Micro 4/3 sensor).
-But D has much lower resolution and therefore larger cells than C.
+We have two sensors, C and D. C, twice as big as D (for example, a Full Frame sensor compared to a Micro 4/3 sensor).
+But D has much lower resolution and, therefore, larger cells than C.

 Sensors of the same size but different resolution

-First case: if we have two sensors with the same size but different resolution (A and B), which of them will offer better image quality?
+First case: if we have two sensors of the same size but the different resolutions (A and B), which will offer better image quality?

-Keep in mind that the images taken with sensor A and B of the same scene will look different if we zoom in 100%.
-In one, we are going to have fatter points but more homogeneous in terms of tonal variations due to noise.
-In the other we will have more detail but more tonal variability (more granular at that level of detail)
+Keep in mind that the images taken with sensors A and B of the same scene will look different if we zoom in 100%.
+In one, we will have fatter points but more homogeneous in terms of tonal variations due to noise.
+We will have more detail but more tonal variability (more granular at that level of detail).

-Let’s just suppose that we rescale the image from sensor B so that it has the same resolution as sensor A. This way we can compare on equal terms.
+Let’s suppose that we rescale the image from sensor B to have the same resolution as sensor A. This way, we can compare on equal terms.

 What happens when you resize an image?
-If we rescale by averaging: that is, we take groups of points from the image, average their value and convert them into a single larger point with that average value (brightness).
+If we rescale by averaging, we take groups of points from the image, average their value, and convert them into a single larger point with that average value (brightness).
 What we achieve is to increase the signal-to-noise ratio of that new point.

 This occurs because scene information usually has a strong spatial correlation.
-Whereas noise doesn’t have any spatial correlation (unless it’s some kind of design default noise pattern etc).
-Averaging reinforces information and reduces noise .
+In contrast, noise doesn’t have any spatial correlation (unless it’s some kind of design default noise pattern, etc.).
+Averaging reinforces information and reduces noise.

 Smaller sensor but with larger cells

-Second case: A smaller sensor but with larger cells , will it offer better image quality than a larger sensor with smaller cells?
+Second case: A smaller sensor but larger cells will offer better image quality than a larger sensor with smaller cells?

-In general, no. The larger sensor has more total capture surface .
+In general, no. The larger sensor has a total capture surface.

 For a given exposure, it is determined per unit area.
-That is, given a light intensity (photons per second) and a certain exposure time (seconds) the large sensor will capture more photons, more light.
+That is, given a light intensity (photons per second) and a specific exposure time (seconds), the large sensor will capture more photons, more light.

 Same resolution but different size

 The larger sensor offers more quality.
-Because it has more total catchment surface and because each of its cells is larger .
+Because it has a total catchment surface and because each of its cells is larger.

-Also, when printing for example: each point of the small sensor has to be scaled further to cover the same surface on the paper with respect to a point of the large sensor.
+When printing, for example, each point of the small sensor has to be scaled further to cover the same surface on the paper to the large sensor point.

 Are these ‘rules’ always followed?

-They are generalizations that make sense when comparing general-purpose photographic sensors .
-There are specialized sensors, designed to cover certain situations.
+They are generalizations that make sense when comparing general-purpose photographic sensors.
+There are specialized sensors designed to cover particular situations.

-For example the sensors of the Sony a7S are specifically designed to allow them to work in low light situations, they achieve a very good signal-to-noise ratio and can raise the ISO value a lot while maintaining incredible image quality.
+For example, the sensors of the Sony a7S are specifically designed to allow them to work in low light situations; they achieve an excellent signal-to-noise ratio and can raise the ISO value a lot while maintaining incredible image quality.

-At the other extreme would be the sensors with a high resolution (40Mpx, 50Mpx…) designed for situations in which the light conditions are always very good or are controllable.
-Studio photography, fashion photography, product photography, architecture …
+The other extreme would be the sensors with a high resolution (40Mpx, 50Mpx…) designed for situations in which the light conditions are always very good or controllable.
+Studio photography, fashion photography, product photography and, architecture

 It is one of the most important factors, at least to date.

-Each new generation of sensors has increased their performance.
+Each new generation of sensors has increased its performance.

-- The electronics associated with each cell is more efficient and produces less thermal noise .
+The electronics associated with each cell are more efficient and produce less thermal noise.

 Two sensors from different technological generations are not comparable in terms of performance (we are talking about noise)